 The Office of the Insurance Commissioner, headed by Commissioner Mike Kreidler, oversees Washington state's insurance industry to protect consumers and make sure that companies, agents and brokers follow the rules.

-With 246 employees (and 400 volunteers), we are one of the smaller state agencies, but we cover a lot of ground:
+With 246 employees (and 400 volunteers), we are one of the smaller state agencies, but we cover a lot of ground.
+Our work includes:

 - Holding down costs to consumers by reviewing insurers' proposed rates.